vexide/internal-documentation/src/hard-to-implement/stack-unwinding.md

 When a Rust program encounters an unrecoverable error, it `panic!()`s.
 The behavior of a panic is intentionally not defined in Rust, and may vary based on the platform and strategy.

 In general, Rust defines two "panic strategies":
-- `abort`: After printing a stacktrace (defined by a `#[panic_hander]`), the program will exit immediately.
+- `abort`: After printing a stacktrace (defined by a `#[panic_handler]`), the program will exit immediately.
 No memory cleanup is performed.
 This form of panic is *truly* unrecoverable.
 - `unwind`: Rather than exiting immediately, the program's stack memory will be *unwound*, allowing for a more graceful exit.
 Every active struct instance's `Drop` implementation will be called, and panics created outside of the main thread can be [caught and handled](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html).

 ## `no_std` and Panics: The current approach.

 Panic behavior is platform-dependent.
 On a more "traditional" platform target, we have the luxury of an operating system with I/O utilities and a well-defined allocator.
-On an embedded target such as `armv7a-vexos-eabi` (the platform target defined by `pros-rs`), Rust takes no assumptions and leaves the panic implementation up to us.
+On an embedded target such as `armv7a-VEXos-eabi` (the platform target defined by `pros-rs`), Rust takes no assumptions and leaves the panic implementation up to us.

 In order to build a barebones Rust program on bare metal, we must define a panic handler:
 ```rs